UPDATED : 22/10/2020

 Normally they’ll have space during the weekdays, maybe best to book in advance for the weekends.
 We were there on a Tuesday night, and there were around 40 people here.
 I think the hostel was almost full, but probably because half of the people were part of the same group.
 That was one of the best parts of our trip.

-If you have a car you could sleep in it on the parking lot near the entrance.
+If you have a car you could sleep in it on the parking lot near the entrance of the Yushan National Park.
+It’s even closer than the hostel.

-You can also camp if you have the gear, but it’s forbidden on the trail and there’s no campground.
+You can also camp if you have the gear, but it’s forbidden inside the Yushan National Park and there’s no campground.

 Step six : Hiking Yushan

-It took us 12 hours and a half to get from the hostel to the peak and come back.
+It took us 12 hours and a half to get from the hostel to the main Yushan peak and come back to the hostel.
 We were faster than most.
 We started at 3am, and returned at 3.30pm.
 Let’s break down the hike in three parts:

 From the hostel/parking lot to the trail’s entrance (~4KM / 1 hour)